 Bittersweet and nostalgic, this delicately delivered tune was released at a time when everything the Judds did turned to gold (or platinum).
 While they no doubt were enjoying the ride, they were also likely taking these lyrics to heart.

-“From that day on you couldn't keep them apart / They were side by side and heart to heart."
+Key Lyrics: "From that day on, you couldn't keep them apart / They were side by side and heart to heart."

-One of the most romantic and gorgeous songs the Judds ever recorded, the story ends happily but it's still hard not to shed a little tear each time you hear it.
-While the harmonies are there, this one hinted at the powerhouse Wynonna would become when she stepped out on her own.
+One of the most romantic and gorgeous songs the Judds ever recorded, "Young Love (Strong Love)" features a story that ends happily, but it's still hard not to shed a little tear each time you hear it.
+While the harmonies are there, this one hinted at the powerhouse that Wynonna Judd would become when she stepped out on her own.

-“Mama, you've always said, ‘better look before you leap' / Maybe so, but here I go lettin' my heart lead me."
+Key Lyrics: "Mama, you've always said, 'Better look before you leap' / Maybe so, but here I go lettin' my heart lead me."

-The first of the duo's 14 No. 1 hits, fans were instantly captivated by the mother-daughter duo, thanks in part to the intimate, conversational tone of what would become one of the pair's signature songs.
+The first of the duo's 14 No. 1 hits, "Mama He's Crazy" helped the mother-daughter duo instantly captivate fans, thanks in part to the intimate, conversational tone of what would become one of the pair's signature songs.

 If the Judds have an anthem, this is it.
-A Top 5 hit for the duo, the transcendent lyrics helped it become a worldwide smash as a version recorded by Cher, Chrissie Hynde, Neneh Cherry and Eric Clapton reached No. 1 in the UK and was also a hit in several other countries.
-The Judds shot the first-ever 3-D music video for the song, yet it's the simple, hopeful lyrics that shine brightest.
+A Top 5 hit for the duo, "Love Can Build a Bridge" featured transcendent lyrics that helped it become a worldwide smash as recorded by Cher, Chrissie Hynde, Neneh Cherry and Eric Clapton.
+It reached No. 1 in the UK and was also a hit in several other countries.
+The Judds shot the first-ever 3D music video for the song, yet it's the simple, hopeful lyrics that shine brightest.